pawPatoes/Mayhem/README.md

 * [Mayhem Dumpyard](https://codeberg.org/Alex343xd/balatromayhem/releases/download/0.0.2.1h2/Mayhem%20Dumpyard%201.0.3.zip): Adds very WIP content that will not be implemented into the actual mod for a long time

 ## Discord
-I post random stuff here including pre-releases, sneak-peeks and unfunny jokes. https://discord.gg/esrGbYWHEQ
+I post random stuff here including pre-releases, sneak-peeks and unfunny jokes.
+Also the home of [Poltergeist](https://codeberg.org/BalatroPoltergeist). https://discord.gg/esrGbYWHEQ

 ## Mayhem OST